Comadreja/js-for-gamedev/en/02-javascript/0203-modelo-de-ejecucion/index.md

 **Emitting an event** consists of calling the [`emit`](https://nodejs.org/api/events.html#events_emitter_emit_eventname_arg1_arg2) method, which will trigger the execution of the _listeners_ that listen for this event.

-Events are incredibly useful in order to generically model user interfaces.
+Events are incredibly useful in the generic modeling of user interfaces.

 To this end, models must **publish** what is happening to them: how they change, what they do… all of it **through events**.
 User interfaces will **subscribe** to these events and will provide the necessary visual information.

 This model also allows for several user interfaces to work simultaneously, all of them listening for the same events.
-However, it also allows us to divide an interface into other, more specialized ones, all of them listening for a given set of events.
+However, it also allows us to divide an interface into other, more specialized ones, all of them listening for specific sets of events.